nexpy/nexpy/doc/source/pythongui.rst

 Other Menus
 ^^^^^^^^^^^
-The Edit, View, Magic, and Help Menus currently consist of menu items provided by the IPython shell in the Jupyter Qt Console.
-All the operations act on the shell text.
+The Edit, View, Magic, and Help Menus mostly consist of menu items provided by the Jupyter shell in the Jupyter Qt Console.
+All these operations act on the shell text.

 Adding NeXus Data to the Tree
 -----------------------------